Why Write a Letter of Recommendation?

 - Strong work ethic

 Getting along with others, outgoing, shy, sense of humor, good sport, acceptance of other ideas, ability to communicate, independence, intellectual courage (defends own ideas), independent worker, initiative (leader, follower).

 Positive, optimistic, facilitator (instead of blocker), enthusiastic, sense of fairness, motivated, curious, interested, responsible.

 Integrity, perseverance, values, ethics.

-Ability to work with computers and other office equipment, willingness to learn fast, to have a grasp on as many software programs as possible (word processing, database management, desktop publishing, etc.), and to know a bit about intranets/networking within/out an office, internet savvy.
+Ability to work with computers and other office equipment, willingness to learn fast, ability to have a grasp on as many software programs as possible (word processing, database management, desktop publishing, etc.) and to know a bit about intranets/networking within/outside an office, internet savvy.